nalaatsi_BG

 American media.”

-After watching Reel Injun, in a 2-3 paragraph response, provide a critical reaction to the film.
+After watching Reel Injun, in a 1 paragraph response, provide a critical reaction to the film.
 Some things to consider: do you agree that the portrayal of Indigenous people in film and/or pop culture is improving?
 What examples can you give in support of your answer?

 ACTIVITY 3: “I’m Not The Indian You Had In Mind”

 Have you ever noticed how Indigenous peoples are often talked about in the past tense?
 If you’ve ever gone to a museum exhibit or read through a social studies textbook you may have noticed this.
-Often the view that mainstream society presents is that Indigenous peoples are an extinct people: relics from a bygone era, an historical oddity.
+Often the view that mainstream society presents is that Indigenous peoples are an extinct people: relics from a bygone era, an historical people.
 All the common stereotypes come out, and Indigenous peoples are discussed as though they don’t exist in the modern world.
 This classic short film discusses this tendency for mainstream society to present Indigenous peoples in this way, and emphasizes the complexity and diversity of Indigenous peoples as they exist in the modern world.

 In one paragraph, I’d like you to tell me whether you think this problem still exists – mainstream culture seeing Indigenous peoples as historical stereotypes instead of complex people in the modern world – and whether this problem is getting better or worse, in your opinion.